Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Lagrangian submanifolds

 Observe that among the examples $T_{p,q,r}$ considered above, the existence of a cyclic dilation is in fact equivalent to the existence of a quasi-dilation.
 This is not surprising in view of Proposition \ref{proposition:log-CY}.
 More interestingly, Proposition \ref{proposition:pqr} implies the following:

 \begin{corollary} Let $M$ be any 4-dimensional Milnor fiber associated to a non-simple singularity, then $M$ does not admit a cyclic dilation. \end{corollary} \begin{proof} This follows from the commutative diagram (\ref{eq:diagram2}) and the adjacency of singularities.
 The latter implies the existence of some triple $(p,q,r)$ with $\frac{1}{p}+\frac{1}{q}+\frac{1}{r}=1$, so that $M$ contains $\overline{T}_{p,q,r}$ as a Liouville subdomain.
+A detailed explanation of this fact can be found in \cite{ak1}, Section 2.2.
 However, it follows from Proposition \ref{proposition:pqr} that any such $T_{p,q,r}$ cannot admit a cyclic dilation. \end{proof}